 In 1887 the Fort Worth Gazette referred to Houston as a correspondent.
 He was in town often.
 Temple and Fort Worth banker Otho S. Houston, who in 1897 would be reported as an eyewitness during Airship April, were first cousins.

 In fact, in 1891 Temple Houston moved to Fort Worth to practice law, staying at the Pickwick Hotel (where Sundance Square is today).
 He was active in the local Democratic Party.
 This clip is from the 1892 city directory.

 The first part of his speech is included in this clip from the May 17 Gazette.

-Temple Houston’s life was seldom dull.
+But Temple Houston’s life was bedeviled by confrontation.
 In 1895, when he was living in Oklahoma, the Gazette reported that he shot and killed fellow lawyer Ed Jennings.
 Ed’s brother John was wounded.
 Houston was acquitted after acting as his own counsel and pleading self-defense.
 Twenty witnesses testified that Ed Jennings had drawn first.